Viscomsoft/Scanner-TWAIN-SDK-ActiveX/README.md

 8. Compatible with any programming language that supports ActiveX (Access, Visual C , Visual Basic , Visual Foxpro, Delphi, .Net, etc.)

 9. Royalty free distribution of the OCX file.

+# How to Tutorials

+Delphi - TWAIN Scan and OCR Document with Delphi http://www.viscomsoft.com/popular/scanner/65.html

+C# - How to Scan multiple documents into PDF http://www.viscomsoft.com/popular/scanner/119.html

+C# - How to Read Barcodes from scanned documents http://www.viscomsoft.com/popular/scanner/144.html

+C# - How to Add TWAIN Scanning features to WinForm application from NuGet Packages http://www.viscomsoft.com/popular/scanner/161.html